ichorid/meritrank-python/README.md

 database on disk

 ## Known issues and limitations
-* Currently, the only implemented algorithm is incremental personal PageRank.
 * The `NodeID` type is `int` - should be changed to something more general, e.g. `bytes`
-* No security/authorization
+* No security/authorization with ASGI
+* The bookkeeping algorithm for the incremental addition-deletion of edges is pretty complex.
+Initial tests show its results are equivalent to non-incremental version, at least for all possible transitions between all possible meaningful 3- and 4-nodes graphs.
+Nonetheless, it is hard to predict how the thing will work in real-life scenarios.

 ##
-* The next step should be implementing other types of ranks (MeritRank, Personal Hitting Time) and enable them in as dependency injections.
+* The next step in development should be adding some type of networking layer for gossip
-* After that, we should add some networking layer, e.g. IPv8
 * At that point, we should add security in the form of signature verification